IRS Link to Form — Found Here

 The NASDAQ is an electronic marketplace for trading stocks, and is also used to track major Technology stocks

-The Consumer Price Index (CPI) is a measure of the average change, over time, in the prices paid by urban consumers
+The Consumer Price Index (CPI) is a measure of the average change, over time, in the prices paid by urban consumers for a market basket of consumer goods and services

 An investment bank is a financial institution that typically specializes in large, complex transactions, such as...